 Online Employment Services (OES) are the Australian Government’s mainstream online employment servicing platform on the jobactive website.
-It was created in April 2020 in response to the increased demand for Centrelink payments and employment services because of the COVID-19 pandemic.
+They were created in April 2020 in response to the increased demand for Centrelink payments and employment services due to the COVID-19 pandemic.

 OES allows job seekers to manage their job search and reporting requirements online.

 Why have I been referred to the OES?

 Services Australia referred you to OES because you:

 - applied for a Centrelink payment e.g. JobSeeker Payment or Youth Allowance; or

 - have been granted a Centrelink payment eligible for employment services.

 What if I live in a New Employment Services Trial (NEST) region?

 You will be referred to Digital Employment Services if you live in one of the New Employment Services Trial (NEST) Employment Regions, which are: